facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-android.md

 Importing your native module by pulling it off of `NativeModules` like above is a bit clunky.

-To save consumers of your native module from needing to do that each time they want to access your native module, you can create a Javascript wrapper for the module.
-Create a new Javascript file named `CalendarModule.js` with the following content:
+To save consumers of your native module from needing to do that each time they want to access your native module, you can create a JavaScript wrapper for the module.
+Create a new JavaScript file named `CalendarModule.js` with the following content:

 ```jsx
 /**